 Oilseed rape crops are worth £700m+ to the UK economy each year but are increasingly vulnerable to the devastating Cabbage Stem Flea Beetle (CSFB).

-We asked PhD student Lucy Thursfield, who is working on CSFB in collaboration with French company Innolea to explain what the problem is and how we are working towards a solution.
+We asked PhD student Lucy Thursfield, who is working on CSFB in collaboration with Limagrain UK and the French company Innolea to explain what the problem is and how we are working towards a solution.

 What is the Cabbage Stem Flea Beetle?